gsinghjay/zodiac-engine/memory-bank/progress.md

 - **Web Interface**:
   - Limited help text and tooltips for astrological options.
   - Mobile experience could be improved further.
+- **HTMX Implementation**:
+  - Limited to basic interactions; more complex patterns not yet implemented.
+  - No websocket/SSE support for real-time continuous updates.

 - None currently identified in the API.
 Previous issues related to dependencies, syntax, and test setup have been resolved during the refactoring process.

 ## 5. Evolution of Project Decisions

+- **HTMX Adoption**: Integrated HTMX to enhance the user experience with dynamic interactions while maintaining a server-rendered approach, avoiding the complexity of full JavaScript frameworks.
 - **Bootstrap Adoption**: Migrated from custom CSS to Bootstrap to improve UI consistency, responsiveness, and development speed.
 - **Dedicated Chart Page**: Implemented a separate chart details page to provide a better viewing experience and additional options.
 - **In-Memory Caching**: Implemented a simple dictionary-based cache for chart data as a quick solution, with plans for a more robust solution later.